osefatul/fullstack-next-transcript-medium2.0/front-end/README.md

 - [Width: w-44](https://tailwindcss.com/docs/width)- means the width: 11rem
 - [Space: space-x-5](https://tailwindcss.com/docs/space)- space between 5px
 - [Max-width: max-w-7xl](https://tailwindcss.com/docs/max-width)- maximuim width
-- mx-auto : margin-left: auto and margin-right: auto
+- mx-auto : margin-left: auto and margin-right: auto which put it in the center.
 - [`grid grid-cols-1 sm:grid-cols-2 lg:grid-cols-3 gap-3 md:gap-6 p-2 md:p-6`](https://tailwindcss.com/docs/grid-template-columns):
   - grid: by default this will be grid display opposite of flex.
   - grid-cols-1: for mobile design it will only have one column.